brainhack-school2022/dimitrijevic_project/PCNTutorial_steps/where_to_start.md

     ```console
     user@LAPTOP-abcdefgh:~$ conda create --name new_environment_name python=3.9.1
     ```
-10. To finish, follow through the modified tutorial which can be found under PCNToolkitDemo in the [BrainHAck school project repo](https://github.com/brainhack-school2022/dimitrijevic_project) which successfully runs all the cells and imports the right packages necessary for the PCNToolKit functions to work.
+10. To finish, follow through the modified tutorial which can be found under PCNToolkitDemo in the [BrainHack school project repo](https://github.com/brainhack-school2022/dimitrijevic_project) which successfully runs all the cells and imports the right packages necessary for the PCNToolKit functions to work.

 Congrats! :tada: You are now set to try to use it on your own data!